Manage an App Service plan in Azure

 Azure deploys each new App Service plan into a deployment unit, internally called a webspace.
 Each region can have many webspaces, but your app can only move between plans that are created in the same webspace.
 An App Service Environment can have multiple webspaces, but your app can only move between plans that are created in the same webspace.

-Screenshot of App Service Plan selector.
+Screenshot of the App Service plan page.

 Important